billfoxco/see-different-manifesto/index.md

-# The SEE DIFFERENT Manifesto
+# The See Different Manifesto

 This is a living manifesto for awareness.